 The Hujan Locale concept is to present fresh ideas, consistently creating everything in house wherever possible.
 The kitchen garden and farm provide the vast majority of Hujan’s pantry and the inspiration that comes to the plate.

-Downstairs the creation of an all day dining venue featuring Hujan Locale’s signature long board pizzas and Indonesian Tapas menu and the installation of a beautiful bar area will bring to life a past tradition of Batavian Cafe Culture, a hark back to the elegance of the Java Jazz era where open to the street daytime bars served fashionable cocktails to a sophisticated and fun loving clientele who sipped, snacked and smoked in relaxed fashion at anytime of the day.
+The creation of an all day dining venue featuring Hujan Locale’s signature Indonesian menu and the installation of a beautiful bar area bring to life a past tradition of Batavian Cafe Culture, a hark back to the elegance of the Java Jazz era where open to the street daytime bars served fashionable cocktails to a sophisticated and fun loving clientele who sipped, snacked and smoked in relaxed fashion at anytime of the day.

 During the daylight hours Hujan Locale’s downstairs will exude the atmosphere of the Parisian Cafe Bar with family seating and bar service, then and as the sun sets to the sounds of chilled modern Indonesian jazz fusion, the ambience envelops the adult world of cocktail hour, supper rendezvous and late night bar style dining.